Rosewood-Development/RoseLoot/README.md

 We support Minecraft versions **1.16.5** and newer running **Java 17**.

-If you wish to use this plugin on a 1.16.5 server (newer versions do not need this), you will need to use [Paper](https://papermc.io/) (or a fork of Paper), Java 17, and add the following flag to your server's startup parameters: `-DPaper.IgnoreJavaVersion=true`
+If you wish to use this plugin on a 1.16.5 server (newer versions do not need this), you will need to use [Paper](https://papermc.io/) (or a fork of Paper), Java 17, and add the flag `-DPaper.IgnoreJavaVersion=true` to your server's startup parameters.